quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 multiple compatible versions, the server needs to ensure that the ALPN token that it selects can run over the QUIC version that it selects.

-A given ALPN token MUST NOT be used with multiple QUIC versions unless all the following requirements are met:
+A given ALPN token MUST NOT be used with a new QUIC version different from the version for which the ALPN token was originally defined, unless all the following requirements are met:

-* These QUIC versions support the transport features required by the application protocol.
+* The new QUIC version supports the transport features required by the application protocol.

-* These QUIC versions support ALPN.
+* The new QUIC version supports ALPN.

-* The version of QUIC for which the ALPN token was originally defined is compatible with these QUIC versions.
+* The version of QUIC for which the ALPN token was originally defined is compatible with the new QUIC version.

 When incompatible version negotiation is in use, the second connection which is created in response to the received version negotiation packet MUST restart its